-Hosted by Rob Hugh-Jones and Rich Preston, each unique feed of Topline provides a 90-second snapshot of the world’s most important unfolding stories, curated for U.S. audiences and made to complement your morning schedule and the Morning Edition® clock.
+Hosted by Rob Hugh-Jones, each unique feed of Topline provides a 90-second snapshot of the world’s most important unfolding stories, curated for U.S. audiences and made to complement your morning schedule and the Morning Edition® clock.

 Use Topline to help you mind your gaps and differentiate from other news, promos, and underwriting segments.
 Hear how stations are integrating Topline:

 ...Topline is a fabulous addition to Morning Edition each morning, and I couldn't be more pleased.
 It's seamless, really complements the news offered by both NPR and ourselves, and serves our listeners in the way they should expect.
 Works beautifully. - Lynne Clendenin, OPB